-Cash flow from operations increased from \$5,782 in the prior year to \$7,805 in the current year.
-The increase is primarily a result of an increase in sales and in non-cash working capital.
+Cash flow from operations was \$4,474, compared to \$7,805 in the prior year, largely reflecting a decrease in net income and increase in non-cash working capital.

 The Company met its financial covenants at all times during the year.